 How Can We Prevent Hustle Culture?

-Wages are stagnant.
-People can’t afford to live without hustling.
-They work their primary job, then deliver food after hours just to get by.
-Then because they toiled so hard to build some semblance of survival this way, they shame others who don’t want to work that much.
-They also refuse to acknowledge the systematic problems rampant in our society that prevent millions of other people from even trying to hustle this way.
+Stagnant wages force people to hustle.
+After working eight hours at their primary job, they deliver food after hours just to get by.
+Then, because they toiled so hard to build some semblance of survival, they shame others who don’t want to work that much.

 A Cultural Shift